- Our Businesses

 In FY2015, the HCM Group, along with outside experts and other external stakeholders, analyzed key CSR themes as a step toward achieving its goal for further growth.
 Taking into account recent trends in the global society at the time, we pinpointed 40 social issues, which we believed had a strong correlation with our business operations.
 We mapped out these issues and assessed them based using two parameters; their significance to HCM Group businesses and the expectations the public has of the HCM Group.
 From this we were able to define eight CSR initiative themes that factored in the opportunities and risks of each issue.

 Undertaking SDGs is not only a way to improve corporate value but a valid approach to strengthen stakeholder relations.
 Moreover, each SDG has an extremely close affinity to the HCM Group’s eight key initiative themes.
-In light of this, we examine how we can employ this as a sustainable growth strategy that leverages our strengths and expertise.
+Therefore, the HCM Group has scrutinized the relationship between its corporate activities and the SDGs to take action as part of its sustainable growth strategy capitalizing on its own strengths.

 ■ The Sustainable Development Goals